'She is still very young' - Oshoala deepens Enganamouit's retirement confusion | Goal.com

 Avec l’arrêt de carrière de @NicoGaellenica, une artiste des pelouses quitte la scène.
 Les #LionnesIndomptables lui sont reconnaissantes pour les victoires et sensations partagées.
 Bon vent dans ses nouveaux projets.@FIFAWWC @CAF_Online #Respect #Lionness4ever #Enfantdesrails pic.twitter.com/R9ETGozHPl— Fecafoot-Officiel (@FecafootOfficie) June 10, 2020

-However, Oshoala, who was her former teammate at Dalian Quanjian in China, took to social media to refute the report, insisting that the Indomitable Lionesses star is still far from retiring.
+While the Indomitable Lionesses star was declining to comment, Oshoala, who was her former teammate at Dalian Quanjian in China, took to social media to refute the retirement report.

 "Hello everyone, I followed the post of my friend Gaelle Enganamouit and the interpretations which followed," she wrote on Twitter.